noahmulfinger/devsummit/2020/rest-js/README.md

   * debounce - prevents an API call with every key stroke and improves performance

-  * handleStateChange is passed to the Downshift instance so that onStateChange, the function is called, which in turn calls the geocode method
+  * Suggest provides magicKey values in addition to text result.
+The key links a suggestion to an address or place.
+This can be passed to the geocode call to improve search time.
+Note that magic Keys are not permanent across versions of the World Geocoding search and thus shouldn't be stored by a client application, but instead only used as a parameter for the geocode call.

-  * MagicKey from the suggestions is what's passed to the geocode call (point that out in the rest-js docs)
+  * handleStateChange is passed to the Downshift instance so that onStateChange, the function is called, which in turn calls the geocode method with the magicKey passed as a parameter

 </aside>